teyrana/recipe/swedish_meatballs.md

         [ Option 2:
 - 14 tsp dry mustard
 - 18 t ground nutmeg ]
 By hand or on medium speed with an electric mixture, thoroughly blend the ground meat, filler, salt and pepper, and other flavorings.
 Beat until very well mixed.
 Form into balls about 3/4"-1 1/2"  in diameter: do this by hand, or use a tablespoon-sized cookie scoop, or a melon baller.
 Makes 30-150 meatballs depending on how large they are.
-Serves 6-8, more on the smörgåsbord.
+Serves 6-8, more on the smrgsbord.

 Cooking methods: